daudkhan06/Foundation-Year-Project/README.md

 # Foundation-Year-Project
-The project I completed for the Foundation Year of BSc Computer Science.
+This was a group project I completed for the Foundation Year of BSc Computer Science at The University of Manchester

+# My contributions:

+- Worked on the layout
+- Implemented consistent css styling across all pages